STUDIO SYSTEM LAB

 Beyond the Studio

-Depending on the flow of the cohort, sessions may also include:
+Depending on cohort flow , sessions may also include:

 • Gallery visits and analysis